On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error

 \textbf{Novelty and Practicality:} GEM-UOT is predicated on the novel dual formulation of the squared $\ell_2$-norm regularized UOT and the intricate design of smooth locality $V_D$ (Lemma \ref{sparse_UOT_lipschitz_lemma}).
 We note that naive application of GEM would not lead to competitive complexity.
 Beside function decomposition, we design the smooth locality $V_D$ to enforce tight bound for the condition number $L$.
-The techniques can benefit follow-up work tackling squared-$\ell_2$ UOT.
+The techniques can benefit follow-up work tackling squared $\ell_2$-norm UOT.
 Next, we highlight the favorable features of GEM-UOT that Sinkhorn is short of: \begin{itemize} \item \textit{Compatibility with modern applications:} Gradient methods are specifically congruent with and thus deployed as heuristics without theoretical guarantee in many emerging UOT applications \citep{balaji2020robust, Yang_Scalable_2019, wassloss}.
-Applications \citep{PITIE2007123, courty2016optimal, muzellec2016tsallis} in which only sparse transportation plan is of interest also nullify the usage of Sinkhorn, since entropic regularization imposed by it keeps the transportation plan dense and strictly positive \citep{quadratic_OT, blondel2018smooth}.
+Applications \citep{PITIE2007123, courty2016optimal, muzellec2016tsallis} in which only sparse transportation plan is of interest also nullify the usage of Sinkhorn, since entropic regularization imposed by it keeps the transportation plan dense and strictly positive \citep{sparseOT_solomon, blondel2018smooth}.
 GEM-UOT addresses both of these problems by being the first gradient-based sparse UOT solver in the literature. \item \textit{Logarithmic dependence on $\tau$:} In the regime of large $\tau$, Sinkhorn's linear dependence on $\tau$ much hinders its practicality, motivating \citep{sejourne2022faster} to alleviate this issue in the specific case of 1-D UOT.
 However, no algorithm for \emph{general} UOT problem that could achieve logarithmic dependence on $\tau$ had existed before GEM-UOT.